nitrosocke/dreambooth-training-guide/README.md

 Does Shivram retrain the encoder as well or is the encoder frozen with his training script?
 - it trains the text encoder as well if you use the flag for that

-What sort of iamges do you use for your dataset when training a style?
+What sort of images do you use for your dataset when training a style?
 - I usually try to go for mostly characters with different backgrounds and lighting and maybe 10% scenes and landscape shots.

 Is there a youtube guide for dreambooth locally?